-The Ravine des Casoars Wilderness Protection Area, proclaimed on 15 October 1993, covers an area of approximately 41 320 hectares comprising section 11, Hundred of Borda, section 64, Hundred of Gosse, and Allotments 50 and 52 in DP 38340.
+The Ravine des Casoars Wilderness Protection Area, proclaimed on 15 October 1993, covers an area of approximately 41 360 hectares comprising Section 11, Hundred of Borda, Section 64, Hundred of Gosse, and Allotments 50 and 52 of Deposited Plan 38340.
 The Wilderness Protection Area was excised from the Flinders Chase National Park and is located at the north-western end of Kangaroo Island approximately 40 kilometres west of Parndana, the nearest town, and approximately 90 kilometres west of Kingscote (figure 3).